mb689/Apache-Kafka/README.md

 - Zookeeper does not store consumer offsets with kafka > 0.10.

 ## Setting up Apache Kafka on workstation
-- Follow the link for instructions on how to setup kafka on particular workstaions: `https://www.conduktor.io/kafka/starting-kafka/`.
+- Follow the link for instructions on how to [setup kafka on particular workstaions](https://www.conduktor.io/kafka/starting-kafka/).